Enjoying a Campfire

 Maintaining your campfire involves periodic attention to ensure the fire evenly burns and doesn’t pose a risk to anyone or anything nearby.
 Periodically, move the logs around so they don’t collapse onto each other, which helps reduce the amount of smoke caused by your fire.
 Additionally, if you notice the fire getting too large or spreading too quickly, add water or other extinguishing agents to the fire to help control it.

-When it’s time to extinguish your campfire, use water, sand or dirt to thoroughly douse the flames and stir the ashes until they are cool to the touch.
+When it’s time to extinguish your campfire, pour water, sand or dirt to thoroughly douse the flames and stir the ashes until they are cool to the touch.
 Even if you think the fire is completely out, you should always double-check to ensure that there aren’t any hidden embers or hot spots.
 Fires tend to re-ignite if not put out properly and by properly, I mean fully drenched campfire.
+You DO NOT want to be responsible for starting a forest fire!

 Remember